diazmaria/StudentHealthCentre/README.md

 You must have installed and configured Visual Studio, Microsoft SQL Server and Microsoft SQL Server Management Studio Express.

 1. Clone the repository or download the zip file and extract it.
-2. Open Microsoft SQL Server Management Studio, create a **new server** and a **new database** that you should call `StudentHealthCenter`.
+2. Open Microsoft SQL Server Management Studio, create a new server and a new database that you should call StudentHealthCenter.
-3. Import the sql file attached into the database.
+3. Import the .sql file attached in the project into the database.
-4. Open the project into Visual Studio and on the file **Web.config**, replace on ConnectionString: Data Source=MARIA-PC\SQLEXPRESS by your Server Name.
+4. Open the project into Visual Studio and iin the file Web.config replace ConnectionString: Data Source=MARIA-PC\SQLEXPRESS by your server name.
 6. Once the files have been debuggued press start.

 ### Demo